What is Lindy?

 - Free tier covers individual use for getting a feel for the product

-Now, the position versus alternatives matters.
+It helps to see where Lindy lands against the alternatives.
 Zapier and Make handle deterministic workflows where every step is known.
 Lindy handles workflows where the next step depends on context the agent has to read and reason about.
 They're complementary at small scale and competitive at larger scale.

 Freemium with paid tiers scaling by tasks per month, number of active agents, and team seats.